U.S. flag

 LFS can be caused by a deletion involving the coding region of TP53 or the promoter and noncoding exon [Guha & Malkin 2017].

 To date, TP53 is the only gene known to be associated with LFS.
-However, a germline pathogenic variant is identified in only 92% of individuals with LFS [Guha & Malkin 2017].
+However, a germline pathogenic variant is detected in only 90% of individuals who meet classic LFS criteria and 50% of individuals who meet modified Chompret criteria [Bougeard et al 2015, Guha & Malkin 2017].

 Clinical Characteristics